centiglobe/decentralized-ISO20022/README.md

 folder.

 ### 6.2 Certificates
-The microservice uses both TLS client and server certificates for authentication.
-This means that the financial institutions that wish to communicate with each other using the microservice must add the other party's certificate into their truststore.
+The communication service uses both TLS client and server certificates for authentication.
+This means that the financial institutions that wish to communicate with each other using the communication service must add the other party's certificate into their truststore.
 When adding a certificate to your truststore, make sure that you **trust it and all certificates that are signed by it to exchange payments with your financial institution**.
 It is recommended that each financial institution uses a self-signed certificate, and that each financial institution stores the self-signed certificate of each financial institution that they trust in their truststore.
 Trusting root certificate CAs